German Sauerkraut Casserole Recipe

 We all know the marriage of bacon and brown sugar is made in heaven, right?
 Well, I have to tell you, the angels sang Handel’s Hallelujah Chorus after my first bite, and I had to track down the person who brought it!

-It didn’t take long to sniff out the person who provided the casserole.
+Sniffing out the person who provided the casserole didn’t take long.
 The tall, lanky lady obligingly wrote it down on a slip of scrap paper and told me it would taste best if I used her homemade sauerkraut!
 She is justifiably proud of her recipe!

 What an entrepreneur!
-She told us she makes and sells 500 pounds of the fermented cabbage every year!
+She told us she makes and sells 500 pounds of fermented cabbage annually!
 I may just look her up and buy some if we’re lucky enough to go to Wurst Tag in June!

 At first glance, this German sauerkraut casserole recipe might not look like a winner it is.
 It’s sort of like a dress that doesn’t look good on a hanger, but once you put it on, it’s amazingly flattering.
 Don’t be fooled!
 It is absolutely delicious.